-In the past several years, entertainment businesses having been popping up all over the United States.
+In the past several years, entertainment businesses have been popping up all over the United States.
 To keep up with this increased competition, existing operators have reinvested in order to stay relevant in their marketplace.

 Jake’s Unlimited, formerly Amazing Jake’s, was in this exact situation.
 The business had been a staple in the Phoenix area for years, but newer entertainment competitors opened nearby.
 Jeremy Hoyum, one of the owners, saw the need for change and began an entire rebrand and remodel of the facility in 2017.
 This eventually led to the facility winning an IAAPA Brass Ring Award, but let’s first look at Hoyum’s journey and how he got to that point.